zentyal/zentyal/docs/en/user/backup.rst

 It is possible to restore files directly from the eBox interface.
-In the section :menuselection:`Backup --> Restore Files` you have access to the list of all the backuped paths and to the available dates to be restored.
+In the section :menuselection:`Backup --> Restore Files` you have access to the list of all the backed up paths and to the available dates to be restored.

 If the path is a directory all its contents will be restored, subdirectories included.